List of Foreign Archaeological Institutes in Greece: Compliance with Greek Law 3028/2002

 The law allows to each accredited school "a Maximum of three excavations or other archaeological research per annum."
 They can have another three in cooperation with the Greek Archaeological Service.
 "Other archaeological research" applies to the surface, and must be non-destructive.
 In this category are surface surveys.
 Permission is required for the use of metal detectors.
 All permissions are granted by the Minister of Culture.
 To simplify the procedures and investigations required, the ministry has adopted a policy of only accepting foreign applications that have been processed through the appropriate accredited foreign school.
-Exclusive though it may seem, this requirement excludes excessive or trivial excavations, and screens archaeologists for suitability.
-The Greek Archaeological Service is free to spend most of its resources on rescue archaeology.